 I usually double the recipe because it reheats beautifully for breakfast or a quick snack.
 Great for Meatless Monday!

 It even makes a delectable sandwich for lunch.
 Ever hear of a St. Paul sandwich?
-It’s a hot egg foo yung patty served between two slices of white bread, a slather of mayo, and topped with pickles, lettuce, tomato.
-Crazy good!
+It’s a hot Egg Foo Young patty served between two slices of white bread, a slather of mayo, and topped with pickles, lettuce, tomato.
+Amazingly good!

 Serves: 4 – 6 Time: 1 hour